URI-ABD/clam/crates/abd-clam/README.md

 // We will assume that our distance function is cheap to compute. let is_metric_expensive = false;

-// The metric function itself will be given to Cakes. let data = VecDataset::<Vec<f32>, f32, bool>::new(
+// We create the dataset from the data and distance function. let dataset = VecDataset::new(
     name,
     data,
     euclidean,
     is_metric_expensive,
-    Some(metadata),
 );

+// At this point, `dataset` has taken ownership of the `data`.

+// The default metadata is the indices of the points in the dataset.
+We will,
+// however, use our random labels as metadata. let dataset = dataset
+    .assign_metadata(labels)
+    .unwrap_or_else(|_| unreachable!("We made sure that there are as make labels as points."));

+// At this point, `dataset` has also taken ownership of `labels`.

 // We will use the default partition criteria for this example.
 This will partition
 // the data until each Cluster contains a single unique point. let criteria = PartitionCriteria::default();

-// The Cakes struct provides the functionality described in the CHESS paper.
+// The Cakes struct provides the functionality described in the paper.
-// We use a single shard here because the demo data is small. let model = Cakes::new(data, Some(seed), &criteria);
+// We use a single shard here because the demo data is small. let model = Cakes::new(dataset, Some(seed), &criteria);
 // This line performs a non-trivial amount of work. #understatement

 // At this point, the dataset has been reordered to improve search performance.